FICPAYou Are Here:

 Congratulations to the 2015 Award Winners!

 Susan Thompson has over 23 years of experience in a variety of tax and audit services.
 She specializes in individuals, developers, pass-through entities, not-for-profit organizations, and foundations.
 She joined CS&L CPAs in 1991 and currently serves the Bradenton, Sarasota, Tampa and Ocala areas.
-Susan is an active member of many organizations in the community and finds it personally fulfilling to support the non-profit or volunteer organizations related to human, children’s and health services.
 She has previously volunteered her time with the Mayor’s Homeless Coalition Task Force, was the former Treasurer of the Pediatric Cancer Foundation and was a former Co-Chair for the Key to the Cure fundraising event.

-Amanda Bonifay is a Director in the assurance department with over 11 years of experience in both public accounting and private business.
-Amanda graduated from Georgia State University in Atlanta, where she received a Bachelor of Business Administration with a double major in accounting and finance as well as a Master of Professional Accountancy with a major in financial accounting and reporting.
-She is a Certified Public Accountant in the States of Florida and Georgia and is a member of both the American and Florida Institute of Certified Public Accountants.
-Amanda is Chair of the FICPA Miami-Downtown Chapter, founding Chair of the Ponce Society of Young Professionals, and a past member of the board of directors of the Coral Gables Community Foundation.
+Amanda graduated from Georgia State University, where she received a Bachelor of Business Administration with a double major in accounting and finance as well as a Master of Professional Accountancy with a major in financial accounting and reporting.
+She is a member of both the American and Florida Institute of Certified Public Accountants.
+Amanda is Chair of the FICPA Miami-Downtown Chapter and founding Chair of the Ponce Society of Young Professionals.
 She was named one of the FICPA’s top 26 under 36 for 2013 and was a Coral Gables Chamber of Commerce 2013 Rising Star Award Finalist.